Vitis vinifera: Genome

+There is considerable variation among grape genomes.
+For instance, the genome of the Vitis vinifera cultivar Mgaloblishvili is much larger than that of V. vinifera ssp. vinifera, with a genome size of 986 Mbp, encoding 58,912 predicted protein-coding genes.
+For comparison, the human genome only encodes about 20,000 protein-coding genes.

 Chemistry

 Phenolics

 V. vinifera contains many phenolic compounds.
 Anthocyanins can be found in the skin of the berries, hydroxycinnamic acids in the pulp and condensed tannins of the proanthocyanidins type in the seeds.
 Stilbenoids can be found in the skin and in wood.

 Stilbenoids

 Trans-resveratrol is a phytoalexin produced against the growth of fungal pathogens such as Botrytis cinerea and delta-viniferin is another grapevine phytoalexin produced following fungal infection by Plasmopara viticola.